 We had two options: to dwell on our feelings of dissatisfaction and let them ruin our vacation or let them go and enjoy London with its freezing weather despite all the odds.
 We chose the second.

 And indeed, all unpleasant images of the hotel vanished as soon as we got outside the next morning.
-There was London like you see in magazines or in movies.
-The Buckingham Palace, the Big Ben, the River Thames, red double-decker buses, the Queen’s Guard – all the places and things you ever wanted to see.
+This was London that you see in magazines and movies.
+The Buckingham Palace, the Big Ben, the River Thames, red double-decker buses, the Queen’s Guard – all the places and things you’ve ever wanted to see.
 The way people dressed, talked, followed rules spoke about traditional British customs.
-London was a dream come true, again, despite its freezing weather.
+London was indeed a dream come true despite its freezing weather.

-With such a short introduction to the city, grab a cup of hot tea to stay warm and cozy when exploring this Freezing London.
-I hope you enjoy this photo diary with brief comments to make the experience complete.
+I hope our photo diary will inspire you to plan your own visit to London.
+As for now, grab a cup of hot tea to stay warm and cozy while exploring this Freezing London remotely.
+I’ve added brief comments to this photo diary to make the experience complete.